Keira Walsh: 2014

 Walsh moved up to the Women's Super League (WSL) shortly after she turned seventeen.
-She had been offered a place on Everton's development squad without trialling and was planning to join.
-Manchester City, the club Walsh supports, was preparing to enter the WSL and holding trials for their development squad.
+She had trained with Liverpool, which had just won back-to-back WSL titles, and been offered a place on Everton's development squad without trialling.
+With friends at Everton, Walsh was planning to join the club until learning Manchester City, the club she supports, was preparing to enter the WSL and holding trials for their development squad.
 She was uncertain about the opportunity, but her mother encouraged her to attend the trials; before the session was complete, first team coach Nick Cushing, who had gone as an observer, wanted to sign Walsh to the main squad as their holding midfielder.
 Cushing would later say that Walsh has "the best football brain" of any player he has coached, adding that "some players are almost touched by God"; in response, Walsh deflected praise, saying that Cushing's coaching style benefits technical and tactical players.

 Within ten days of the City trials, in July 2014, Walsh made her senior debut for Manchester City as a substitute in a 1–0 win over Notts County; she would make her first start in September, against the same opponent.
 Too young for a professional contract, she officially trained with the development squad, for which she never made an appearance.
 By the end of the 2014 season she had gained a starting position in the first team and was considered important by City in their side that won the 2014 League Cup, starting in the final against Arsenal.
 Having not expected to play, she had initially told her parents not to travel for the game; she later said that Cushing having put his faith in her before the game led her to a successful career as it helped her believe in herself.
 She performed particularly well in the match, marking England legend Kelly Smith out of the game and "leaving the footballing world intrigued" by the unknown talent.